ABOUT THIS AID APPEAL

 All of the images you see on this website are our photos, taken by our local partners in the Middle East and by us here in the UK.
 They show the people we are helping, and the humanitarian aid we have sent being given to a variety of people in need of humanitarian relief in different locations and situations.

-The areas we have been serving so far are mainly in the Syria, the Kurdistan Region of Iraq and include Dohuk, Erbil, Kirkuk, Karbala, Baghdad and Akra in addition to Jordan.
-Ongoing aid appeals will be aiming to supply aid to Iraq and Syria, possibly with some going to Lebanon or Jordan.
+The areas we have been serving so far are mainly in the Syria including the areas around Damascus, Aleppo, Homs and Idlib, and also Iraq including Dohuk, Erbil, Kirkuk, Karbala, Baghdad, Sinjar and Akra in addition to Jordan.
+Ongoing aid appeals will be aiming to supply aid to Syria, Iraq and Lebanon.

-Currently the focus for this humanitarian aid appeal is on the Syria and Iraq, but I ask people to give on the understanding that we may support other areas of the Middle East including Yemen.
+Currently the focus for this humanitarian aid appeal is on the Syria, Iraq and Lebanon but I ask people to give on the understanding that we may support other areas of the Middle East including Yemen.

 We rely completely on people like you volunteering your time and giving what you can to make this work happen.
 None of us get paid for doing this, we do it because it simply because needs to be done, and these people need to know that they have not been forgotten.